Working with a Clinical Student Intern

 What is the cost of working with an intern?

 Working with a Clinical Student Intern allows for much financial flexibility.
 Insurance companies are not able to reimburse interns for services.
-This means that Three Oaks interns are able to schedule clients on a sliding scale or "reduced rate" basis, allowing you and the Clinical Student Intern to negotiate a cost per session.
+This means that Three Oaks interns are able to schedule clients on a sliding scale or "reduced rate" basis, allowing you and the Clinical Student Intern to negotiate a cost per session together.

 Three Oaks believes that finances should never be a barrier to getting exceptional counseling services.
 Our Internship Program plays a huge role in Three Oaks being able to welcome clients to the practice who are uninsured or otherwise unable to budget for professional therapeutic support.